caiks/WBOT02/README.md

 lengthsKurtosisExcess: 6.27214
 lengthsHyperSkewness: 36.2822
 ```
-Model 41 has modes at 17, 33, 40, 42, 50, 53, 60, 62.

-The very long paths are usually dark black, but there are plenty of hotspots around medium close up faces that are longer than the first mode of 17.
-There are lots of surfaces and body edges that have longer paths.
-(Increase the diagonal?)
-The face slices usually consist of many other non-face events, although it is hard to tell from the off-diagonal siblings.
-Essentially, the model is recognising faces, but they are buried amongst a lot of other alignments.
-The lighting of the image is important too - the siblings all have the same brightness.
-So we must consider edge detection and instantanous motion after multi-scale.
+The deviation is very large and there are modes at 17, 33, 40, 42, 50, 53, 60 and 62.
+Qualitatively it appears that the very long paths are usually dark black, but there are plenty of hotspots around medium close up faces that are longer than the first mode of 17.
+There are lots of body surfaces and edges that have long paths.
+The face *slices* usually consist of many other non-face *events*.
+Essentially, the *model* is beginning to recognise features, but they are buried amongst a lot of other *alignments*.

-The 30s unique 39 seems to be a little better than 35, with some eyes detected although misplaced.
-There seems a little bit of improvement in model 41 compared to 39.
-Doesn't seem to be especially interested in faces, but rather in textures.

-Model 41 appears to suggest that a random initial model is unnecessary.
+The lighting of the image is important too - sibling and examples all have the similar brightness.
+See *model* 61 below for a discussion of balanced *valency*.

+TODO -

 42-45 vs 41 - 5-valent plus expanded set of videos, min diagonal 100 threshold, very high growth of 1.643, multiplier the same, runs ahead of overflow growth expectations but compared to 10-valent not significantly different -